ubc-library-rc/rdm/content/04_directory_structures.md

 Pither_BIOL116RProject_Lab-report_V3.docx
 ```

-Let's put them into structured folders!
-Please copy the template and use it for your exercise:
+Use the provided tools below to put the files into an organized folder structure.
+You can copy this template and use it for this exercise:
 ```
 ├── example/
 |   ├── example/